Silly Cameras II: The Endless Journey....

 But then, sorrowfully, it is not to be.
 My Z990 software scorned the Easyshare Dock II; the USB booped, but no pictures xferred.
-And the beguiling internet is awash with various broken useless things, most bountifully install_easyshare.exe, which happily calls-up a Kodak web site dead and gone long ago beyond a bankruptcy or so.
-And complains; of course, incoherently. ...
+And the beguiling internet is awash with various broken useless things, most bountifully install_easyshare.exe, which happily calls-up a Kodak web site dead and gone long ago beyond a bankruptcy or two.
+And complains with fine incoherent fury. ...
 But a golden dawn may yet come, in some dusty junk store in America, where a Kodak dock and/or installation CD will wink at me from the shadows, and all will be made anew. ...
 But then again, googling for "easyshare CD" turns-up numerous dubious and doubtlessly scammy offers; perhaps a refined google'll turn-up something good. ...
 Oh and look Ebay seems to be crawling with the stuff; I bought a few pounds which appears to include some CDs & que será será....

 The Keeping of the Kodak